A funny childhood story from my sister Suzie about how our Mother got more than she expected when asking for some boiled water.

 Once the doctor's appointment was out of the way Mother needing to feed the baby went to the CWA (Country Women's Association) hall.
 There wasn't a meeting that day so the facilities were not available for use.

 Mother asked a lady whom she knew vaguely where she could obtain some boiled water to make Iain a bottle of formula.
-The lady was very helpful and suggested they go around to a lady who would be "glad to oblige".
+The lady was very helpful and suggested they go around to a lady who would be "glad to oblige" and that was the beginning of this funny childhood story.

 I accompanied Mother around to this lady's place.